stuarteiffert/CrowdNav/README.md

 ### Training

-SARL trained as per (ref):
+SARL trained as per [[1]](https://github.com/vita-epfl/CrowdNav):
 ```
 python train.py --policy sarl
 ```

-Generative RNN trained as per ... in tensorflow 1.10.1
+The generative RNN was trained as per description in Eiffert et al. on the dataset of generated ORCA trajectories.
+This model is trained using tensorflow 1.10.1.

 ## References

-Makes use of ORCA, SARL.
-See SARL repo for more info on simulated environmnet

 [[1] C. Chen, Y. Liu, S. Kreiss, and A. Alahi, “Crowd-Robot Interaction: Crowd-aware Robot Navigation with Attention-based Deep Reinforcement Learning,” IEEE International Conference on Robotics and Automation (ICRA), pp. 6015 – 6022, 2019.](https://github.com/vita-epfl/CrowdNav)